Two guys are fighting. One of them decides to show his superior fighting skill by:

-- In Cyrano de Bergerac, Cyrano composes a ballad while engaged in a swordfight.
-Each stanza iends with the line, "└ la fin de l'envoi, je touche!" ("And then, as I end the refrain, thrust home!")
-Which he does at the end of the ballad.
+- In Cyrano de Bergerac, Cyrano composes a ballade while engaged in a swordfight.
+Each stanza ends with the line, "À la fin de l'envoi, je touche!" ("And then, as I end the refrain, thrust home!")
+Which he does at the end of the ballade.
 This also contains a French pun; the French "toucher" (conjugated "touche") can refer to a fatal blow struck during a fight, but also to the more direct cognate "touch".
-At the actual end of the fight, he grievously insults his opponent by maneuvering him into a position where he could kill him, and instead simply poking him on the nose with his finger.
+At the actual end of the fight, he grievously insults his opponent by maneuvering him into a position where he could kill him, and instead simply poking him on the nose with his finger (depending on the production).

 - In various games of the Naruto franchise, while idle, Kakashi will do what he does in the manga, as mentioned above: take out a book and start reading.
 It is extremely frustrating.

-- In The World Ends with You, the player character wears headphones and listens to music all the time.
+- The World Ends with You: The player character wears headphones and listens to music all the time.
 When idle for more than a second during a fight, he'll close his eyes and start tapping his foot to the rhythm of his music.

 - A lot of online games force the player to do this at times, especially co-op games.
 World of Warcraft in particular has created gamers with the ability to eat buffalo wings with one hand in the half-second lulls between cooldowns.

 - In Delilah Dirk and the Turkish Lieutenant, Delilah kills an attacking mook while holding a conversation.

 - Girl Genius: Gilgamesh Wulfenbach has a habit of doing that: